abhi2013/databinding/README.md

 PostsListViewModelTest - tests the view model state

 ## Future Considerations
 The demo app has no data persistency across app restarts.
-Consider integrating Room to add data persistency.
+Consider integrating Room to add data persistency.<br />
+The demo app has no integrated crash reporting/memory leak detection.
 The reddit API does not require any OAuth authentication to fetch the Android subreddits - consider adding an Authentication Service for authenticating API requests.